February 4, 2019; revised August 2, 2019; August 13, 2021

 Mundane Meaning of Sati – Attention Can Lead to Bhava and Jāti

-5. From the “mundane meanings” in #2 above, perhaps “attention” is the best.
+5. Perhaps ” attention ” is the best from the “mundane meanings” in #2 above.
 When we are engaged in a specific task, we need to keep our attention on that task.

-- For example, one needs to keep one’s attention to traffic while driving or paying one’s attention to a teacher who is teaching a new concept.
+- For example, one needs to keep attention to traffic while driving or paying attention to a teacher who is teaching a new concept.

-- Another example is keeping one’s attention on a particular “thought object,” whether it is something one is looking at, listening to, studying, etc.
+- Another example is keeping one’s attention on a particular “thought object,” whether one is looking at something, studying, etc.

 - It is discussed in the post, “Imasmim Sati Idam Hoti – What Does It Really Mean?“.